turnschuhmann2/chat-with-me/README.md

-# Chat With Me - An interactive Portfolio
+# Chat With Me - An Interactive Portfolio

-Searching for a creative and unique idea for my portfolio, I came up with this.
+Searching for a creative and unique idea for my portfolio, I came up with this!
 [ChatWithMe](https://chat-with-me-cyan.vercel.app/) is a web app where the user can chat with a chat bot.
 The "main" chat bot will be representing me.
 By chatting, you can get to know me.
 Future plans include functionality for the user to build their own chat bots and being able to share them with others.

 ## How to install